 Knee-to-chest exercises cause flexion of your spine.
 This opens up your joints and vertebrae.
 Many people with spinal stenosis benefit from flexion exercises.
 Start on your back with your knees bent.
 Raise your feet off the floor and hug your knees to your chest.
 Hold this position for 5 seconds.
 Perform 10 to 20 repetitions each day.

 Avoid holding your breath.
 Do not continue this exercise if you experience pain running down your leg.
-If this is the case, try the press-up exercise below or contact your physical therapist for more guidance.
+Try the press-up exercise below or contact your physical therapist for more guidance if this is the case.

 Lower Trunk Rotations

 Hold each stretch for 3 to 5 seconds.
 Perform 10 to 20 repetitions on each side.
 To increase the stretch, hold your feet up off the floor.
-This also causes the stretch to move up a little higher into your thoracic spine.
+This also causes the stretch to move slightly higher into your thoracic spine.
 It is also more challenging.

 Press Ups